Want to speak to one of our friendly staff? 1300 652 250

 Tangalooma Island Resort is a privately-owned company and is located on private property.
 The resort's infrastructure is limited in capacity and has been designed with the purpose of catering for the needs of our official guests.

-Over the course of the past five years Tangalooma Island Resort has invested substantially into the resort facilities to cater for our range of tourism markets and continues to enjoy solid growth in guest visitor numbers.
+Over the course of the past decade, Tangalooma Island Resort has invested substantially into the resort facilities to cater for our range of tourism markets and continues to enjoy solid growth in guest visitor numbers.
 The resort has been developed with the intention to be able to cater for our mix of guests from both the domestic and international markets, and for those guests choosing to stay for overnight holidays or visiting the resort on one of the many official day cruises that are offered.
+Without a limit on additional visitor numbers our official guests face:

 Limited seating availability throughout the food and beverage areas,